ioccc-src/winner/2013/birken/README.md

 ![](triple1.gif)

 In addition, it is possible to extend the algorithm to 6 colors instead of just 3.
-This is achieved using I, S and Z to produce the protruding square.
-A series of rectangular regions are constructed above those Tetriminos to erode them down to a single emitted square.
+This is achieved using `I`, `S` and `Z` to produce the protruding square.
+A series of rectangular regions are constructed above those [tetriminos](https://en.wikipedia.org/wiki/Tetromino) to erode them down to a single emitted square.

 The details of these enhancements are left as an exercise to the reader.